 - Eat standard portions of foods that have protein.
-Foods that have protein (such as meat and cheese) are a key part of a balanced diet.
+Foods that have protein (such as beans, eggs, meat, and cheese) are a key part of a balanced diet.

 - Limit saturated fats.
 A balanced diet includes a limited amount of healthy fat.
 Talk with a registered dietitian about how much fat you need in your diet.

 Your daily amount depends on several things—your weight, how active you are, what diabetes medicines you take, and what your goals are for your blood sugar levels.
 A registered dietitian or certified diabetes educator will help you plan how much carbohydrate to include in each meal and snack.